tea2x/ckb-xudt-extension-plugins/README.md

 ## Abstraction
-There's a desire to create hard capped tokens but with sudt it's not possible.
-Leveraging the modular design of XUDT, we can build an extension plugin that help create hard-capped tokens.
+There's a desire to create hard capped tokens but with [SUDT](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0025-simple-udt/0025-simple-udt.md) it's not possible.
+Leveraging the modular design of [XUDT](https://talk.nervos.org/t/rfc-extensible-udt/5337), we can build an extension plugin that help create hard-capped tokens.

 ### 1. Build